awslabs/containers-cost-allocation-dashboard/README.md

 5. If the above doesn't help, use higher level aggregation using the `aggreagation` input (for example, "pod" or "namespace") for the cluster
 6. If the above doesn't help, move to daily granularity as a last resort (this will affect all clusters).<br />
 Do so by changing the default value of the `granularity` input in the `common` module to `daily`

+### Enabling Encryption in Transit Between the Data Collection Pod and Kubecost Pod

+By default, the Kubecost cost-analyzer-frontend service uses HTTP service to serve the UI/API endpoints, over TCP port 9090.<br/ >
+For secure communication between the data collection pod and the Kubecost service, it's recommended to encrypt the data in-transit.<br />
+To do that, you first need to enable TLS in Kubecost, and then enable communication over HTTPS in the data collection pod.<br />
+Below you'll find the necessary steps to take.

+#### Enabling TLS in the Kubecost

+At the time of writing this document, Kubecost doesn't have any public documentation on enabling TLS.<br />
+This section will help you go through enabling TLS in Kubecost.<br />
+This section does not intend to replace the Kubecost user guide, and if you have any doubts, please contact Kubecost support.

+To enable TLS in Kubecost, please take the following steps:

+1. Create a TLS Secret in the Kubecost namespace, for the server certificate and private key you intend to use in Kubecost.<br />
+You can use the below `kubectl` command [1] to create the Secret object:<br />
+Note that the private key must have no passphrase, otherwise, you'll get `error: tls: failed to parse private key` error when executing this command.<br />
+It's advised that you'll use a server certificate that's signed by a root CA certificate, and not a self-signed certificate.

+2. Enable TLS in Kubecost by changing the below values [2] in the Kubecost Helm chart.<br />
+See full `helm` command example below [3].
+Once the Helm upgrade finishes successfully, you should see the Kubecost service listens on port 443.<br />
+See example of the `kubectl get services` command output below [4].

+3. Enabling TLS communication in the data collection pod.
+Enabling TLS in the data collection pod is done on per pod basis on each cluster.<br />
+This is because the same is done on per pod basis in Kubecost, and Kubecost is installed separately on each cluster.<br />
+Please take the following steps to enable TLS communication in the data collection pod:

+   1. In the `deploy/main.py` file, add the `kubecost_api_endpoint` variable to the module instance for the cluster.<br /> By default, if you don't add this variable to the module instance, the data collection pod uses `http://kubecost-cost-analyzer.kubecost:9090` to communicate with Kubecost.<br />
+   The URL you should to make sure the data collection pod uses TLS and use TCP port 443, must start with `https`.<br />
+   For example, use `https://kubecost-cost-analyzer.kubecost` (not port at the end means TCP port 443).
+   2. If you're using a self-signed server certificate in Kubecost (as doe in step 1 above), disable TLS verification in the data collection pod.<br />
+   Do so by adding `tls_verify` variable with value of `false`, in the module instance in `deploy/main.tf`.
+   The default value of `tls_verify` is `true`.<br />
+   This means that if the `kubecost_api_endpoint` uses an `https` URL and you're using a self-signed certificate in Kubecost, the data collection pod will fail to connect to Kubecost API.<br />
+   So in this case, you must disable TLS verification in the data collection pod.<br />
+   Please note that although at this point, the data in-transit will be encrypted, using a self-signed certificate is insecure.
+   3. If you're using a server certificate signed by a CA, in Kubecost, the data collection pod will need to pull the CA certificate, so that it can use it for certificate verification.<br />
+   First, add the CA certificate to the `kubecost_ca_certificates_list` variable in `modules/common/variables.tf`.<br >
+   See an example in `examples/modules/common/variables.tf`.<br />
+   This variable will be used by Terraform to create an AWS Secrets Manager Secret in the pipline account.<br />
+   The `cert_path` key is mandatory, and must have the local full path to the CA certificate, including the file name.<br />
+   The `cert_secret_name` is mandatory, and is a name of your choice, that will be used for the AWS Secrets Manager secret.<br />
+   The `cert_secret_allowed_principals` is optional, and can be used to add additional IAM principals to be added to the secret policy.<br />
+   When Terraform creates the secret, it'll also create a secret policy.<br />
+   These principals will be added to the policy, in addition to the principal that will always be added to the policy to allow the cluster.
+   Second, add the `kubecost_ca_certificate_secret_name` variable to the module instance of the cluster in `deploy/main.py`.<br />
+   The value must be the same secret name that you used in the `cert_secret_name` key in the `kubecost_ca_certificates_list` variable.<br />
+   This is used by Terraform to identify the secret to be used for this cluster to communicate with Kubecost, and pass it to Helm.<br />
+   Finally, make sure that the `tls_verify` variable is `true` (this should be the default).

+Once the above procedure is done, the data sent between the data collection pod and Kubecost will be encrypted in-transit.<br />
+Please be advised that all your other clients communicating with Kubecost must now use HTTPS too, and use the said CA certificate.<br>
+Please note that Terraform does not create secret rotation configuration.<br />
+You need to make sure you update the secret with a new CA certificate before it expires.

+[1] The `kubectl` command to use for creating TLS secret:

+    kubectl create secret tls <secret_name> --cert=<path_to_cert/cert.pem> --key=<path_to_key/key.pem> -n <namespace> --context <cluster_context>

+[2] The values to change in Kubecost Helm chart, to enable TLS:

+    kubecostFrontend.tls.enabled=true
+    kubecostFrontend.tls.secretName=<secret_name>

+[3] Example `helm` command with the TLS flags:

+    helm upgrade -i <release_name> oci://public.ecr.aws/kubecost/cost-analyzer --version <version> --namespace <namespace> --create-namespace -f https://raw.githubusercontent.com/kubecost/cost-analyzer-helm-chart/develop/cost-analyzer/values-eks-cost-monitoring.yaml --set kubecostFrontend.tls.enabled=true --set kubecostFrontend.tls.secretName=<secret_name> --kube-context <cluster_context>

+[4] Example `kubectl get services` command output:

+    kubectl get services -n <namespace> --context <cluster_context>
+    NAME                              TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)            AGE
+    kubecost-cost-analyzer            ClusterIP   <ip>             <none>        9003/TCP,443/TCP   199d